 Score averages which are significantly larger (p < 0.05) than those in the comparison group are displayed in bold.

-(9) Country deviated from international defined population and surveyed adjacent upper grade. † Nearly met guidelines for sampling participation rates only after replacement schools were included.
-1 National defined population covers 90% to 95% of national target population.
+(9) Country deviated from international defined population and surveyed adjacent upper grade.

+† Nearly met guidelines for sampling participation rates only after replacement schools were included.

+National defined population covers 90% to 95% of national target population.

 Difference between comparison groups statistically significant at p < 0.05.

-Difference between comparison groups not statistically significant at p < 0.05.
+Difference between comparison groups not statistically significant at p < 0.05. six points on average).

-negative associations with expected engagement in illegal activities (a score point difference of about six points on average).
 In almost all countries, students with higher levels of civic knowledge were more likely to expect future engagement in environment protection activities, with a difference of about three score points on average.